igsr/gca_1000genomes_website/_faq/can-i-get-genotypes-specific-individualpopulation-your-vcf-files.md

   - how-can-i-get-allele-frequency-my-variant
 ---

-The [Data Slicer](http://browser.1000genomes.org/tools.html) or using a combination of [tabix](http://samtools.sourceforge.net/tabix.shtml) and [VCFtools](http://vcftools.sourceforge.net/) allow you to sub sample VCF files for a particular individual or list of individuals.
+The [Data Slicer](http://browser.1000genomes.org/tools.html) or using a combination of [tabix](http://samtools.sourceforge.net/tabix.shtml) and [VCFtools](http://vcftools.sourceforge.net/) allows you to sub sample VCF files for a particular individual or list of individuals.

 The Data Slicer, described in more detail in the [documentation](http://www.1000genomes.org/data-slicer), has both filter by individual and population options.
 The individual filter takes the individual names in the VCF header and presents them as a list before giving you the final file.
 If you wish to filter by population, you also must provide a panel file which pairs individuals with populations, again you are presented with a list to select from before being given the final file, both lists can have multiple elements selected.